 Recommended Preparation

-Suggested First- and Second-Year College Courses: SOC WF 200; prerequisites in psychology and sociology; statistics; also, courses in American ethnic studies, disability studies; public health; communication; economics; political science; human biology; human development; American government; diversity studies; law, society, and justice; and gender, women, and sexuality studies.
+Suggested First- and Second-Year College Courses: prerequisite courses in psychology and sociology; SOC WF 200; introduction to statistics; world language; and social science coursework in subjects such as American ethnic studies; disability studies; public health; communication; economics; political science; human biology; human development; American government; diversity studies; law, societies, and justice; and gender, women, and sexuality studies.

 Admission Requirements

-2. One course in sociology and one course in psychology - both completed before beginning the program.
-Minimum 2.0 grade in each.
-See website for approved courses.
+One introductory course in sociology and one introductory course in psychology.
+Minimum 2.0 grade in each course.
+See School's website for approved courses.

 Application forms and a detailed description of the social welfare major are available at the School's website.
-A student may discuss the program in person by contacting the Social Work Office of Admissions, (206) 543-5676, sswinfo@uw.edu.
-Students accepted to the major complete a change-of-college form and transfer their academic file to the School's Student Services Office.
-Students not accepted may contact the Director of Admissions to discuss alternatives to the social welfare major, or the appeal process.
+A student may discuss the program by contacting the Social Work Office of Admissions, (206) 543-5676, uwsocialwork@uw.edu.

 Continuation Policy

-All students must make satisfactory academic progress in the major and meet outlined standards of professional behavior.
-Failure to do so may result in probation or referral to the student review committee, either of which could lead to dismissal from the major.
+All students must make satisfactory academic progress in the major.
+Failure to do so results in major-level academic notification, major-level warning, and major-level alerts, which can lead to dismissal from the major and being precluded from subsequently declaring the major in a future quarter.
 For the complete continuation policy, contact the departmental adviser or refer to the department website.

 Bachelor of Arts degree with a major in Social Welfare